Kanagaraj-NN/fault-localization/README.md

 # Fault Localization from Defects4J

 Fault localization is a technique to help identify buggy lines from source code based on failing test cases.
-We develop a hybrid technique based on different kinds of formulas that generate statement suspiciousness.
-This project is part of the CS5704: Software Engineering (Spring 2018).

-These are:

-* Tarantula
-* Ochiai
-* Opt2
-* Barinel
-* Dstar2
-* Muse
-* Jaccard
+The goal of the project is to improve spectrum based fault localization techniques by using source code history information

 ## Dataset